Robust Change Detection for Large-Scale Data Streams: Our proposed method

 \subsection{Efficient global monitoring statistics}

-With local $L_{\alpha}$-CUSUM statistics $W_{\alpha,k,n}$ in (\ref{eqLalpha}) for each local feature, it is important to fuse these local statistics together smartly so as to address the sparsity issue.
-Here, we propose to combine these local statistics together and raise a global-level alarm at time
+With local $L_{\alpha}$-CUSUM statistics $W_{\alpha,k,n}$ in (\ref{eqLalpha}) for each local stream, it is important to fuse these local statistics together smartly so as to address the sparsity issue.
+Here we propose to combine these local statistics together via the sum-shrinkage technique in \cite{liu:2017}, i.e., we raise a global-level alarm at time